m-lizak/SAR_Wetland_Mapping/README.md

 ### 1. Algonquin SAR Random Forest Modeller.ipynb
 - **Description:** This notebook contains the implementation of the Random Forest model for wetland classification using SAR data.
-- **Usage:** Follow the instructions within the notebook to train and evaluate the model.
+- **Usage:** Follow the instructions within the notebook to train and evaluate a RF model.

 ### 2. Covariate Image Stacker.ipynb
 - **Description:** This notebook stacks the covariate images extracted from SAR and DEM datasets for model input.